spankie/sqoo4-nioclass/networking/README.md

 - portscanner
 - inet

-UDP id a connectionless protocol, with no connection between the endpoints in the network.
+UDP is a connectionless protocol, with no connection between the endpoints in the network.